Midlothian, Texas: Primary and secondary education

 Primary and secondary education in the majority of the municipality is provided by the Midlothian Independent School District (MISD), which encompasses an area around 112 sqmi.
 MISD conducts programs for kindergarten through grade 12 and employs roughly 850 employees.
 MISD has nine school campuses (six are elementary schools with grades K–5) with 461 teachers and an enrollment of 7,564 for the 2012–2013 school year.
 The student-to-teacher ratio is 16 to 1.

 MISD students have historically excelled in a number of extracurricular activities.
 At Midlothian High School, called the "Panthers", students have been awarded numerous times in agricultural problem-solvers competitions, and high-quality music organizations.
 The Midlothian High School baseball, soccer, and softball teams are often seen in the 5A playoff bracket.
 A $14,000,000 multipurpose athletic stadium was constructed in 2006.
 The second high school, opened in 2014, is Midlothian Heritage High School, and the "Jaguars" compete in 5A sports and extracurricular activities as of the 2022-2023 school year.

-Midlothian had two National Merit finalists in 2006, 2007, and 2008.

 Some parts of the city extend into the Waxahachie Independent School District, which operates Waxahachie High School.